 Lastly, hair masks and conditioning treatments are a must!
 Especially if your colour, chemically treat or have dry hair.
 Treat yourself to a professional conditioning treatment once a month or DIY it from home.
 Again, depending on your hair needs will determine what sort of mask your hair will need to be healthy and strong.

 You know how to wash your hair and the products you need, but what about drying your hair the best way possible?
 We recommend using a microfibre towel because they are gentler on your hair, also avoid rubbing your hair too vicariously to protect your hair.
 When you are blow drying your hair, make sure you are using a heat protectant to protect your hair as well.
 We sound like a broken record, we know but heat protectant is the number one important thing in your hair care routine if you use heated styling tools.
 If you can air dry your hair, apply a light serum or light leave in conditioner whilst around the house instead of using a blow dryer to dry your locks.

 ADD HAIR EXTENSIONS INTO YOUR HAIR CARE ROUTINE

 If you're wanting to grow your hair or add thickness, hair extensions are here for you!
 We are here for you.
-We recommend using temporary style hair extensions such as clip in's, halo's or ponytails.
+We recommend using temporary style hair extensions such as clip in extensions, halo hair extensions or ponytails.
 Hair extensions are great for encouragement when soldiering on in your hair growth journey without any additional hair loss or trauma to your hair.

 Building your hair care routine is all about firstly determining your hair type and then your hair needs to then treat your hair.
 It doesn't have to over complicated as we said in the beginning but knowing products that will help give you healthy strong hair will go a long way.
 Just remember; wash, dry, style and treatment are all important when creating a hair care routine that's ideal for you.
 Cheers to healthy hair babe!